Frequently Asked Questions

 The way that animals are treated outside the UK is barbaric and there is often no euthanasia policy with dogs being left in ‘kill shelters’.
 Whilst there is still animal abuse in the UK, the our animal welfare laws do offer some protection how animals are treated in shelters and euthanased.

 Many of the dogs we are asked to support come without a full history.
-They can have been moved from home to home and sometimes owners are not completely honest about the reasons for the rehome.
+They could have been moved from home to home and sometimes owners are not completely honest about the reasons for the rehome.
 Some of our dogs from abroad are found on the streets or lelt in kill shelters so we have no knowledge of their past and unfortunately the dog can’t tell us.
 We work on the basis that if a dog doesn’t have a full history then we don’t rehome with children in the household.
 If children visit your home rather than live with you, we take that into account but there needs to be appropriate separation of the dog and adult supervision at all times.
 Things happen, doors get opened, a dog can slip a lead so we ask that our adopters and fosters keep safety in mind.

 We support many of our rescue partners by advertising pups which may not be a St Bernard or large breed crosses.
 Hopefully families will consider one of these beautiful dogs as an alternative as they can grow up with your children safely.